Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Comparison of Adaptation Paradigms

-This corresponds to about a 70$\times$ reduction in data requirements and roughly 33$\times$ faster wall-clock training for the T2 variant---a phase change rather than a marginal improvement.
-Moreover, s3 generalizes better: on specialized medical QA, T2-trained s3 reaches 76.6\% accuracy vs.\ A2-trained Search-R1's 71.8\%, suggesting that s3 learned more transferable search skills while Search-R1 overfit to its training distribution~\cite{jiang2025s3}.
+\textbf{Caveats.} This comparison, while suggestive, is not a controlled experiment.
+Search-R1 trains the full Qwen2.5 agent end-to-end, whereas s3 trains only a 7B search subagent paired with a frozen generator (which may itself be Qwen2.5-7B, 14B, or Claude-3-Haiku).
+The two systems thus differ simultaneously in optimization target, backbone composition, and system architecture; the observed efficiency gap cannot be attributed to a single factor.
+Controlled cross-paradigm comparisons that isolate the effect of paradigm choice from confounding architectural differences remain an important open problem.

-The underlying reason is the ``symbiotic inversion'' discussed above.
-A2's optimization landscape is high-dimensional and entangled: the agent must simultaneously adjust its knowledge, reasoning style, and tool-use policy.
-T2 dramatically simplifies the learning problem by assuming the backbone already solves (most of) knowledge and reasoning, and only learning a narrow procedural skill in a small subagent.
+With this caveat, the case study illustrates a broader architectural principle.
+T2 simplifies the learning problem by assuming the backbone already handles most of knowledge and reasoning, and only learning a narrow procedural skill in a small subagent.
+A2's optimization landscape is higher-dimensional: the agent must simultaneously adjust its knowledge, reasoning style, and tool-use policy.
+On specialized medical QA, T2-trained s3 reaches 76.6\% accuracy vs.\ A2-trained Search-R1's 71.8\%~\cite{jiang2025s3}, consistent with the hypothesis that narrower optimization targets generalize more robustly, though alternative explanations (e.g., differences in training data distribution) cannot be ruled out.

-From an engineering perspective, T2 also wins on modularity.
-To add a new tool or update Search-R1 (A2), one must retrain the monolithic agent, potentially inducing catastrophic forgetting.
-In a T2 architecture, new tools can be trained and hot-swapped without touching the host agent, enabling continuous evolution of the peripheral ecosystem while the core remains stable.
+From an engineering perspective, T2 offers modularity advantages.
+Updating an A2 agent requires retraining the monolithic model, potentially inducing catastrophic forgetting.
+In a T2 architecture, new tools can be trained and hot-swapped without touching the host agent, allowing continuous evolution of the peripheral ecosystem while the core remains stable.